By Menghun Kaing

 Now 7 years later, Saly is employing 12 women in her village.
 Many of the women were either former garment workers or had no employment in the village.
 Red Dirt Road provides an opportunity for them to work for a fair wage and live with their family.
 Sid Tith, 33, one of Saly’s first employees, said that she had previously worked as a garment worker in Phnom Penh city, but joined Red Dirt Road because it allowed her to live with her parents, and now her 16-month old baby and husband.

 “Working here, I can live with my family.
 And I can chitchat with my friends [colleagues] while working.
 In the factory [in Phnom Penh], you are not allowed to talk and laugh while working,” Sid said.

 Red Dirt Road has transformed Tramoung Chrum beyond providing employment opportunities.
-Today, part of the business’ profit goes to an English program for the children in the village.
-A new latrine and sanitation initiative and a farming program that provides nutrition and improve well-being of the villagers have also been introduced.
+Today, part of the business' profit goes to the Red Dirt Road Foundation, which supports an English program for children in the village.
+Additionally, through the Red Dirt Road Foundation, under the leadership of Lin Alessio, a new latrine and sanitation initiative, as well as a farming program that provides nutrition and improves well-being of the villagers have been introduced.